SeanFromIT/blogv7/now.md

 **Personal Life:**
 * Spending time with my three kids; being there for them at their extracurricular activities as much as I can
-* Trying to fix up the house to get it ready to sell this spring
-* Relocating to Phoenix, since Ireland still isn't working out
 * Occasionally responding to [Feeney Genealogy Project](http://feeneygenealogy.com) requests for help and updating my own tree

 **Side Projects:**
 * Keeping [Student Loan Bill Tracker](https://studentloanbilltracker.com) up to date and advocating for solutions, political and business, to the crisis
-* I took this year off, but every other year or so I advise senior or junior projects for my undergraduate alma mater
+* I took a while off with all the relos, but every other year or so I advise senior or junior projects for my undergraduate alma mater

 **How I prioritize all this:**